mindovermiles262/curriculum/python/02_python_basics/project_fizzbuzz.md

 <div class="lesson-content__panel" markdown="1">

-* If you haven't already, create a new git repository and create a new python file.
+1. If you haven't already, create a new git repository and create a new python file.
 You can name it whatever you'd like.
-* Think through the problem.
+2. Think through the problem.
 Take it one step at a time.
 This is the basic skill of programming.

-1. Write a program to count to 15
+    * Write a program to count to 15
-2. Check if the current number is divisible by 3.
+    * Check if the current number is divisible by 3.
 If so, print "FIZZ"
-3. Check if the current number is divisibile by 5.
+    * Check if the current number is divisibile by 5.
 If so, print "BUZZ"
-4. Check if the current number is divisible by 3 AND 5.
+    * Check if the current number is divisible by 3 AND 5.
 If so, print "FIZZUBZZ"
-5. Otherwise, print the number.
+    * Otherwise, print the number.
+3. Hard Mode: Turn your code into a function.
+Be able to pass a `max_number` parameter to count beyond 15.
 </div>

 #### Example Output